Gervig/Business-Intelligence-Exam/README.md

 ### Business Intelligence Exam for EK 4th Semester (Dat1F24)

 ## Context
 More and more games are being developed and not all of them are successful.
 Companies have access to a lot of data, which includes, to name a few: Where games are being sold, release date, genres and how many were sold.
 The dataset that this project will be working with contains data stretching back from 1971 (CHECK THIS DATE!!!) to 2024.
+NÆVN AT DER ER MEGET MANGLEFULD DATA OG ANDRE TING VED DET

 ## Purpose
 The purpose of this project is to help companies that either develop, market and or publish games to increase their sales by looking at previously released games.